Pickle Plant foliage

 An interesting and beautiful succulent variety producing silver-gray, finger like foliage, patterned with dark green, striped ovals, resembling pickles; a perfect contrast accent in rock gardens, containers, or massed as groundcover

-Pickle Plant's attractive succulent narrow leaves emerge light green in spring, turning grayish green in color with showy dark green variegation and tinges of silver the rest of the year.
+Pickle Plant's attractive succulent narrow leaves emerge light green in spring, turning grayish green in color with showy dark green variegation and tinges of silver the rest of the year on a plant with an upright spreading habit of growth.
 It features dainty clusters of red star-shaped flowers with orange overtones held atop the stems in mid summer.
-The fruit is not ornamentally significant.

 Pickle Plant is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.